milosrancic/final-portfolio/README.md

 [] - same border around personal photo, same as around project photos

-[] - every project is gif that is started on hover

 [] - downloadable CV

 [] - use SCSS file